-- Can Edit Assignments allows user(s) to change assignment name, total points, due date, etc., any assignment details
+- Can Edit Assignments is the default selection and allows user(s) to change assignment name, total points, due date, etc., any assignment details

 - Can See Students allows the shared user's GradeBook to look identical to the GradeBook the owner has (if the option for Can See Students is enabled), meaning it show the same dynamic list of students (in Spreadsheet View and Student List View).
 In other words, it reflect any and all scheduling changes that are made in the section/roster associated with the owners' GradeBook roster.
 Only the GradeBook owner can modify/remove sections and students.
 This new feature works on Points-Based GradeBooks and Standards Based GradeBooks.

 If you'd like to enable View Only access to your Gradebook, un-check all of the sharing options described above.
 This option is useful if you're sharing the Gradebook as a template for other teachers to duplicate.